RHS Badminton 2026

 A celebration of compost and community

-This garden, designed for the RHS Badminton Flower Show 2026, celebrates all elements of compost and community.
-Compost feeds soil fertility, which creates a thriving ecosystem helping plants grow more healthily.
-The garden has a naturalistic woodland-edge theme with plants that thrive in fertile soils.
-Open areas laid to woodchip contrast with full planting to represent the green and brown materials required for good compost.
+Evoking the continuous cycle of decomposition and regenerative growth on a woodland floor, the garden has a woodland-edge theme full of plants that thrive in fertile soils.
+Open areas of woodchip contrast with denser planting to represent the green and brown materials required for good compost.

 Deadwood structures in the design provide sculptural interest and habitat for detrivores.
 An enclosed log structure incorporates finished compost.
 Vertical character plants represent the dynamic shift of emergence, celebrating new life from organic waste.
 A log laid flat displays a message celebrating the magic of decay.